-Sevenstar College Courses
+Sevenstar College/Dual Credit Courses:

-An option for dual credit online college courses is available through Sevenstar's program with seven Christian colleges and universities.
+An option for dual credit online college courses is available through Sevenstar's program with Gordon College and Taylor University.
 As with Sevenstar's high school courses, AACS will facilitate the registration and oversight of these courses.
 For available courses please see this link: https://sevenstar.org/dualcredit/.
 Criteria for Sevenstar's college options vary by course and college.
-These post-secondary institutions offer courses in English, History, Math, and Science, as well as Biblical Studies, Business, Communications, Computer Science, Education, Ministry, Philosophy, Psychology, Religion, Sociology, and other Electives.
-Students would indicate their desire to take a Sevenstar college course during the regular course registration season here at AACS (February/March), designating one of the eight periods for the college course.
+These post-secondary institutions offer courses in English, History, Math, and Science, as well as Biblical Studies, Business, Communications, Education, Ministry, Philosophy, Psychology, Religion, Sociology, and other Electives.
+Students would indicate their desire to take a Sevenstar college course during the regular course registration season at AACS (February/March), designating one of the eight periods for the college course.